What Are The Best Board Games For Seniors & the Elderly?

 1. Playing Cards

-There are a wide range of playing cards available in either larger print or jumbo size.
+There is a wide range of playing cards available in either larger print or jumbo size.
 Larger print is easier to read for seniors and bigger cards are easier to handle.

 Bicycle Large Print Playing Cards